 We recommend you make 2 sets of photocopies of your documents before traveling, one left at home and the other one separate from the originals in your luggage (in case of loss).
 A travel insurance policy is indispensable.
 Ask your travel agent for information.

 The general sales tax in Peru is 18%.
-This amount is normally included in the product cost already.
-Some services like hotels or restaurants may charge this tax additional though.
-Airport taxes are US$5.00 for national and US$28.00 for international flights.
+This amount is normally included in the cost of most goods and services, although some hotels or restaurants may charge this on top of the bill.
+Airport taxes are US$5.00 for domestic flights and US$28.00 for international flights.

-Due to the high altitude of Cusco (3300m/12000 ft) some passengers experience altitude problems (soroche/altitude sickness = tiredness, low blood pressure, upset stomach, headache, dehydration and agitated heart beat).
-We recommend that you take your time to acclimatize before any physical effort, drink a lot of water, eat light and control your alcohol intake in the beginning of your visit.
-People with heart problems should consult their doctor.
+Due to the high altitude of Cusco (3300 meters /12000 feet) some visitors experience altitude problems (symptoms of altitude sickness, known in Peru as soroche, include tiredness, low blood pressure, upset stomach, headache, dehydration and agitated heartbeat).
+We recommend that you take the time to acclimatize before any physical exertion.
+During the first one or two days at altitude drink plenty of water, eat lightly and control your alcohol intake.
+People with heart problems should consult their physician before traveling.

-The tropical sun might feel very gentle but it can burn you easily.
-Ultra-violet rays are particularly powerful at high altitudes: wear a brimmed hat as well as sunglasses and use a high-factor (45+ factor) sun screen.
+Particularly at altitude, the tropical sun may not feel strong, but it can burn you very quickly.
+Ultra-violet light is very intense at high altitude: wear a wide-brimmed hat as well as sunglasses and use a high-factor (45+) sunscreen.

 PRECAUTIONS & DIETS

 The best way to enjoy a trip is to begin it rested and in good health.
-The most common health disorders are upset stomachs caused by unwashed or uncooked food.
-For this reason be careful buying food from street vendors and stay away from unpeeled fruits/vegetables.
+The most common health problem encountered while traveling is an upset stomach caused by unwashed or uncooked food.
+To avoid this risk, be careful when buying food from street vendors and stay away from unpeeled fruits and/or vegetables.
 Tap water should not be drunk anywhere unless it has been boiled or treated with iodine.
+Bottled water can be bought throughout Peru.

-As in every other tourist place, theft is a problem.
-It is much more common in big cities than in the countryside.
-We recommend you always check about unsafe places and avoid them.
-Carry around only the quantity of money you need.
-We also advise that you change money in official exchange houses or banks rather than in the street.
+As in every other travel destination anywhere in the world, theft can be a problem.
+As in most countries, it is much more common in big cities than in the countryside.
+We recommend you always seek local information about potentially unsafe places and avoid them.
+Carry around only the amount of money you need at the time.
+We recommend that you change money in official exchange houses or banks rather than in the street, both to avoid theft and the possibility of receiving counterfeit bills.

 WEIGHTS & MEASURES

 Peru uses the metric system for all weights and measures.
-Here’s a table to help you convert to the imperial system.
+Below we provide a table to help you convert to the imperial system.

 |To Convert:||Multiply by:|